 Pregnant employees are entitled to maternity leave of 70 calendar days before the expected date of birth and 70 calendar days after the birth.
 The pregnancy must be medically certified.
 In the event of a multiple birth, the prenatal part of the leave is increased to 84 calendar days and the postnatal part of the leave is increased to 110 calendar days.
 In the event of a complication relating to the birth of a child, the postnatal leave is increased to 86 calendar days.

-During maternity leave, employees are not entitled to receive pay from their employer, but receive a state benefit from the Social Insurance Fund.
+During maternity leave, employees are not entitled to receive pay from their employer but receive a state benefit from the Social Insurance Fund.
 The benefit is set at 100 per cent of the employee's previous average pay, up to a statutory ceiling.
-In 2020, the maximum total benefit for the full 140 days is 301,095.20 roubles.
+In 2020, the maximum total benefit for the full 140 days was 322,191.80 roubles, and in 2021, the maximum total benefit is 340,795 roubles.